 If you’ve been injured in any type of motor vehicle accident, call Cohen & Cohen today for a free case evaluation.
-Along with truck accidents, we also represent victims of car accidents, motorcycle accidents, construction accidents, wrongful death, slip and fall accidents, and any type of personal injury case.
+Along with truck accidents, we also represent victims of car accidents, motorcycle accidents, construction accidents, wrongful death, slip and fall accidents, paralysis injuries, and any type of personal injury case.

 Common Causes of Truck Accidents in Queens and NYC

 Jump to specific causes of truck accidents:

 Unsafe Loads and Unsecure Cargo | Truck Tire Blowouts | Truck Driver Fatigue | Truck Driver Error | Rear-End Truck Accidents | Collisions with Disabled or Parked Trucks |

 Truck Accidents Caused by Unsecured Cargo and Unsafe Loads